 Students wishing to major in physics who do not meet the criteria for transcript-based admission, but believe they can successfully complete a physics degree, are encouraged to use the petition process for admission.
 To be guaranteed an admission decision before the end of a given quarter, students must begin the petition process by the end of the fifth week of that quarter.
 If you need to declare a major in order to register, you may request that the department grant you extended premajor status while your petition is being considered.
 It is highly recommended that you meet with the Undergraduate Faculty Advisor (Prof. Olmstead) before assembling your petition.
+You do not need to be a physics major to get on our email distribution lists about department events.
+Please see here for more information.

 Requirements for Petition-Based Admission